NYSOFA: New York's Lead Agency for Aging Services Programs

 The New York State Office for the Aging -- commonly known as NYSOFA -- is designated as New York’s lead

-Greg Olsen, Acting Director
+Greg Olsen, Executive Deputy Director

 of the New York State Office for the Aging.